 Since its inception in 2007, the primary goal of SHAPE has been to reduce the number of minority youth that are transported from and detained for minor offenses at Juvenile Court.
-As shown in Figure 5, there was a slight increase (5.6%) in transports from 2013-14 to 2014-15.
-However, overall SHAPE has been effective in decreasing transports.
-Since inception, SHAPE has decreased transports by 100 %.
+As shown in Figure 5, there was a 29.8% decline in transports from 2014-15 to 2015-16.
+Overall, SHAPE has been effective in decreasing transports by 96% since inception.
 These reductions are not solely the results of the SHAPE initiative.
 Gang reduction programs, truancy interventions, and other juvenile programming likely also contributed.
 Still, the overall reduction in bookings from SHAPE schools does isolate the effects of the program well and illustrates the significant impact SHAPE has had on the number of minority youth transported.